venelin/Estimating-Pathogen-Trait-Heritability/README.md

 To analyse the HIV-data, currently, you need a permission for accessing the data from the UK drug resistance database.
-I recommend contacting the database at mrcctu.hivrdb@ucl.ac.uk (CC: venelin.mitov@bsse.ethz.ch) and request the phylogeny and spVL data published in Hodcroft et al. 2014 (see article main text for a full reference).
-Once you obtain the permission from the UK-drug resistance database, please, write an e-mail to vmitov@gmail.com or tanja.stadler@bsse.ethz.ch.
+I recommend contacting the database at mrcctu.hivrdb at ucl.ac.uk (CC: vmitov at gmail.com) and request the phylogeny and spVL data published in Hodcroft et al. 2014 (see article main text for a full reference).
+Once you obtain the permission from the UK-drug resistance database, please, write an e-mail to vmitov at gmail.com or tanja.stadler at bsse.ethz.ch.
 Then, I or Tanja will send you a a file called HIV.zip that should be extracted in the subdirectory DATA of this directory.

 Then, you will be able to execute the commands in the R-script AnalyseHIVspVL.Rmd, as well as generate the HIV-data figures in GenerateFigures.Rmd.

-For questions, please write to vmitov@gmail.com or to tanja.stadler@bsse.ethz.ch.
+For questions, please write to vmitov at gmail.com or to tanja.stadler at bsse.ethz.ch.